-In addition to the numerous local opportunities, Lakeland College believes in branching out, so this major also features incredible travel opportunities around the world.
+In addition to the numerous local opportunities, Lakeland University believes in branching out, so this major also features incredible travel opportunities around the world.

 This major falls under the business umbrella, so you will leave Lakeland armed with a strong base of core business classes.
 But there is also tremendous flexibility associated with this major, so you can personalize your hospitality management degree with other emphases – such as marketing or international business.